p80n/photoprism-helm/README.md

 for the path to TiDB's files.

 Alternately, if you prefer to run the database separately, you can point PhotoPrism at your remote instance.
 MySQL and TiDB are both supported and are fairly equivalent on performance.
-In my experience, indexing photos is a bit faster with MySQL, possibly due to faster write performance.
+In my experience, indexing photos is faster with MySQL, possibly due to faster write performance.

 > Note: